UltimateSeatSelectorInc/UltimateSeatSelector/DOCS/PROCESS.md

 Team members will be participating in a Sprint Planning session and a Sprint Review session on the first Tuesday of each sprint @ 2:00 P.M.

+## Continuous Improvement
+*Sprint 2*
+In the spirit of continuous improvement, our team was able to make the following improvements
+--> more frequent and clear communication
+--> improved planning session by dividing story points as vision materialized --> more clearly solidified scrum roles